askonomm/lava/README.md

 - `site_title` - title of your website
 - `site_description` - description of your website

-All the items inside the `config.json` file are also available globally in all of your Mustache template files, including `layout.mustache` as well as any content file with the `.mustache` file extension.
+All the items inside the `config.json` file are also available globally in all of your Handlebars template files, including `layout.hbs` as well as any content file with the `.hbs` file extension.

 ### Command-line usage